Research | International Trade & Trade Policy

 Earlier WP version(s): DUSoE

-Media: The New York Times, The Financial Times, VoxEU, Deutsche Welle, Der Spiegel, Frankfurter Allgemeine Zeitung, others
+Media: The New York Times, The Financial Times, Bloomberg, VoxEU, Deutsche Welle, Der Spiegel, Nikkey Asia, others

 [29] "Estimating the Effects of Non-discriminatory Trade Policies within Structural Gravity Models," with B. Heid and M. Larch.